Getting started

 You can click on the following link to generate a repository using the template: Create a new repository from upptime/upptime

-- Click on the "Use this template" button on the top-right
+.
+Alternatively, you can visit the Upptime repository on GitHub and click on the "Use this template" button on the top-right.

-- Enter a name for your new repository and check "Include all branches"
+- Enter a name for your new repository.

 For more details on how to create repositories using template, read the article on the GitHub website: Creating a repository from a template.